 I LOVE what I do.
 My freedom and flexibility.
 I have created this life for myself.
 And yes, I could make a lot more money if I was a Creative Director or Marketing Director at a large company.
 Would I love what I did?
 It’s possible.
 But I also would be working 10-12 hour days for someone else.
 In an office.
 I couldn’t get my hair done in the middle of the day or see my son when he comes home from school.
 I definitely couldn’t CrossFit at 9am like I do most days.
 My life wouldn’t be my own.
 It would be someone else’s.
 And that would NOT keep me coming back.

 So ask yourself, what keeps you coming back?
 What gets your blood pumping and makes you excited to get out of bed everyday?
 Figure that out and your life will get exponentially better, I promise.
-Please share in the comments below.
-I’d love to hear your motivation and your why.
+And if you're looking for some bodyweight movements to get you started, check these out.
+Please share in the comments below what motivates you.
+I’d love to hear it and your why.